Gadobutrol

 Summary

-• Gadobutrol (Gadavist) is used for detecting and visualizing areas with disrupted blood-brain barrier and/or abnormal vascularity of the central nervous system in adult and pediatric patients, including term neonates.
-It also assesses the presence and extent of malignant breast disease in adults, evaluates known or suspected supra-aortic or renal artery disease in both adults and children, as well as assessing myocardial perfusion (stress, rest) and late gadolinium enhancement in adult patients with known or suspected coronary artery disease.
+• Gadavist (gadobutrol) is indicated to detect and visualize areas with disrupted blood-brain barrier and/or abnormal vascularity of the central nervous system in adult and pediatric patients, including term neonates; to assess the presence and extent of malignant breast disease in adult patients; to evaluate known or suspected supra-aortic or renal artery disease in adult and pediatric patients, including term neonates; and to assess myocardial perfusion (stress and rest) and late gadolinium enhancement in adult patients with known or suspected coronary artery disease (CAD).